Table of Contents

 At the time of writing this blog, I have yet to actually do the second part of the experiment, but I’ll be posting updates below as I go:

-[July 12 – Day 1] – I woke up craving coffee, as you’d expect from a caffeine addict like myself.
+[July 12 – Day 1] – I woke up craving coffee, as you’d expect from a caffeine addict.
 Throughout the day I had a headache and feeling of not being able to concentrate.

 [July 13 – Day 2] – Still have a headache, still feel like I can’t concentrate.
 Despite having 9 hours of sleep, I feel very tired.